 2. The information referred to in paragraph 1 shall be provided to the patient to whom the device is implanted, in Turkish and, where necessary, in English, in a manner that allows rapid access. […] In addition, manufacturers shall provide the information referred to in paragraph 1(a) on an implant card supplied with the device.

-Language required for field safety notices
+Language required for the field safety notice

 Field safety notices (FSN) for field safety corrective actions (FSCAs) taking place in Turkey must be issued in Turkish.